 I separate eggs that I worry I can’t use in time, into airtight plastic containers, and put them in the freezer with a label describing number of whites / yolks and date stored.

-As is always recommended, by everyone, with fruits you are juicing: roll over the countertop under the heel of your palm to soften, so you get the maximum amount of juice.
+As is always recommended, by everyone*, with citrus fruits you are juicing: roll over the countertop under the heel of your palm to soften, so you get the maximum amount of juice.